bolohori/earth/readme.md

 ## Contributing

 Contributions, questions and comments are all welcome and encouraged.
-For code contributions to earth.com, please see our [Contribution guide](CONTRIBUTING.md) before submitting a pull request.
+For code contributions to Web Starter Kit, please see our [Contribution guide](CONTRIBUTING.md) before submitting a pull request.
 [Website](https://github.com/justcoded/web-starter-kit) related issues should be filed on the [Web Fundamentals](https://github.com/justcoded/web-starter-kit/issues) issue tracker.

 ## License